jdittrich/userNeedResearchBook/text/allURBook.md

 Before you collect the data, decide what you want to find out.
 Let's look at some topics that might be of interest exploring:

-I usually have three aspects I think of when I craft my questions:
+I usually have three aspects I think of when I prepare my questions:

 1. Activities, things the user does
 2. Motivations, what the user wants to archive, what is important for